-To indicate that it supports this specification, a server MUST prepend the NONCE attribute value with the character string composed of "obMatJos2" concatenated with the Base64 [RFC4648] encoding of the 24 bit STUN Security Features as defined in Section 17.1.
-The 24 bit Security Feature set is encoded as a 24 bit integer in network order.
-If no security features are used, then the value 0 MUST be encoded instead.
+To indicate that it supports this specification, a server MUST prepend the NONCE attribute value with the character string composed of "obMatJos2" concatenated with the (4 character) Base64 [RFC4648] encoding of the 24 bit STUN Security Features as defined in Section 18.1.
+The 24 bit Security Feature set is encoded as 3 bytes, with bit 0 as the most significant bit of the first byte and bit 23 as the least significant bit of the third byte.
+If no security features are used, then a byte array with all 24 bits set to zero MUST be encoded instead.
 For the remainder of this document the term "nonce cookie" will refer to the complete 13 character string prepended to the NONCE attribute value.